-The Northwestern University Library's policy is to make all of its collections and services accessible to users with disabilities.
-Call the Library's Public Services Office at 847-491-7632 for more information on access and special services available to NU students, faculty and staff with disabilities.
+Northwestern University Libraries' policy is to make all of its collections and services accessible to users with disabilities.
+Contact Chris Davidson, Campus & Community Engagement Librarian, at 847-491-4090 or firstname.lastname@example.org for more information on access and special services.

-- General library orientation; book paging at Circulation Desk; renewals by mail or online; and research assistant library cards available
+- General library orientation; book paging at Circulation Desk; delivery to offices or home address; renewals by mail or online; and research assistant library cards available.

-- Accessible spaces for users with mobility impairment, including designated parking for users with mobility impairment at the parking lot north and east of the McCormick Tribune Center and at Seeley G. Mudd Library loading dock; automatic doors; elevator access to all levels; and wheelchair accessible restrooms on all levels of University Library, Seeley G. Mudd Library, and Math Library
+- Accessible spaces for users with mobility impairment, including designated parking for users with mobility impairment at the parking lot north and east of the McCormick Tribune Center; automatic doors; elevator access to all levels; and wheelchair accessible restrooms on all levels of University Library, Seeley G. Mudd Library, and Math Library.

-- Equipment for users with impaired mobility and/or hearing or visual impairment, including a viewing carrel equipped with closed captioning available (Mitchell Multimedia Center) and Adaptive Technology Lab (in the Music Listening Center on the Deering Library's second level).
+- Equipment for users with impaired mobility and/or hearing or visual impairment, including a viewing carrel equipped with closed captioning (located in the Mitchell Multimedia Center), and a braille embosser and text-to-speech software, located in the Information Commons.

 University Library and Deering Library